ITensor/website/docs/tutorials/converge/main.md

 This is the number of steps in the Davidson algorithm used at each step of the [[DMRG|tutorials/DMRG]] algorithm.

 The choice for the size of the basis set is up to the user, but we recommend `niter=2`.
 Why?
 Increasing the number of kyrlov vectors kept decreases the runtime of `dmrg`.
 Further, the extra accuracy given by a larger `niter` doesn't help converge `dmrg` to any higher accuracy.
-The reason for this second remark is that we want a small change (in angle) of the state vector for a given block.
-Changing the vector by a larger angle may overshoot the actual answer.
+The reason for this second remark is that we want a small change of the state vector for a given block.
+Changing the vector by a larger amount may overshoot the actual answer.

+The key difference is that converging a local block in DMRG, for example, doesn't necessarily help converge the entire system globally.

 #### Number of sweeps: `nsweeps`